skops-dev/skops/docs/persistence.rst

 functions have a more limited scope, while preventing users from running arbitrary code or loading unknown and malicious objects.

-When loading a file, :func:`skops.io.load`/:func:`skops.io.loads` will read traverse the input and check for known and unknown types, and will only construct those objects if they are trusted, either by default or by the user.
+When loading a file, :func:`skops.io.load`/:func:`skops.io.loads` will traverse the input, check for known and unknown types, and will only construct those objects if they are trusted, either by default or by the user.

 Usage
 -----

-The code snippet below illustrates how to use :func:`skops.io.dump` and :func:`skops.io.load`:
+The code snippet below illustrates how to use :func:`skops.io.dump` and :func:`skops.io.load`.
+Note that one needs `XGBoost
+<https://xgboost.readthedocs.io/en/stable/>`__ installed to run this:

 .. code:: python